dotnet/training-tutorials/content/csharp/getting-started/lesson-20.md

 }
 ```

 This class now follows the [Explicit Dependencies Principle](http://deviq.com/explicit-dependencies-principle/), because it clearly states in its constructor what its needed collaborators are.
-It also better follows SRP, because it is no longer responsible for choosing the specific implementations it will collaborate with.
+It also better follows SRP (discussed in [lesson 15](lesson-15.md)), because it is no longer responsible for choosing the specific implementations it will collaborate with.
 That decision can be made elsewhere, perhaps in a class whose sole responsibility is constructing the collaborators that the program will use.

 ### The Singleton Antipattern

-The [*Singleton*]() design pattern, which is found in the Gang of Four book, is commonly considered an antipattern.
-The pattern's intent is that a particular type should exist only once within an application, and the pattern implements this by having the type itself take responsibility for ensuring this is the case.
+The [*Singleton*](http://deviq.com/singleton/) design pattern is commonly considered an antipattern.
+For some types, having more than one instance of the type within an application could result in adverse effects.
+The pattern addresses this by having the type itself take responsibility for ensuring this behavior.
 There's nothing wrong with having different lifetime behaviors for different types, but it violates SRP to add lifetime management responsibility to a class that already does something else.
 Further, this design tends to introduce tight coupling within the application between the Singleton types and those that refer to them.

 A typical example of the Singleton pattern: